schorsch1976/blogcxx/README.md

 > git clone https://bitbucket.org/schorsch_76/blogcxx.

 This is my public (but not main repository).
-It is the just used to publish released versions.
+It is used to publish released versions and for bug/issue tracking.

 ## Fork
 As blogcpp is licenced under WTFPL2, i fork it and do what